GetStream/stream-cli/docs/chat.md

   $ stream chat:channel:query

 OPTIONS
-  -c, --channel=channel  The unique indentifier for the channel you want to query.
+  -c, --channel=channel  The unique identifier for the channel you want to query.
   -f, --filter=filter    Filters to apply to the query.
   -j, --json             Output results in JSON.
 When not specified, returns output in a human friendly format.
   -s, --sort=sort        Sort to apply to the query.